 e.
 Good for hair growth.

 Curry leaves flavour is difficult to replicate but the spices below are the closest you will ever get.
-Please note that curry powder should not be used as a substitute for curry leaves because it is a mixture of different spices.
+Please note that curry powder should not be used as a substitute for curry leaves because it combines different spices.

 1. Lime zest

 The upper layer of a lime’s rind is known as lime zest.
-It contains oils with a pungent and a strong citrus flavour similar to that of curry leaves.
+It contains oils with a pungent and strong citrus flavor similar to curry leaves.
 It works perfectly in almost all dishes that call for curry leaves.
 Additionally, it is easy to get it from the stores nearby.
-You can combine lime zest with basil leaves to replicate both citrus and herbal notes that are in curry leaves.
-To replace eight curry leaves use zest of a single lime.
+You can combine lime zest with basil leaves to replicate citrus and herbal notes in curry leaves.
+To replace eight curry leaves, use zest of a single lime.

 Lime is highly nutritious for example, a single lime of about 2 inches long can provide 32 percent vitamin C in our body.
 Other nutritious elements in lime are sugar, fiber, protein, calories, and carbohydrate.
 Lime zest health benefits include;